 Detection and reporting Effectively implemented, robust control systems can considerably reduce the risk of fraud but cannot completely eliminate it occurring or remaining undetected.
-The Funds & Programmes Division is committed to use appropriate IT tools to detect risky operations (such as ARACHNE).
+The Funds and Programmes Division is committed to use appropriate IT tools to detect risky operations.